cpplibv/libv/LIBV-TODO.md

 libv.ui.style: (style exclusive / multiple) multiple style usage in a component would still be nice, maybe synthetized styles? libv.ui.layout: anchor should be a general property, when a component placed somewhere beside unused space single enum which of the 9 corner should it use

-libv.utility: Implement a proper match file iterator "dir/part*.cpp", possibly with filesystem + ranges app.vm4_viewer: implement a small light gui app to provide guidance to GUI development app.vm4_viewer: display statistics of texture density and estimated texture pixel world space size
+libv.utility: Implement a proper match file iterator "dir/part*.cpp", possibly with filesystem + ranges | use wildcard functions, but split pattern / match for performance

-libv.ui: statistics: each ui operation (attach, style, render, ...) histogram, min, max, count libv.ui: 2Dify UI: layout only makes sense in 2D, this does not forbids 3D element nor 3D layers not 3D positions, but layouts makes no sense in 3D 99.99% of the cases | positions are 3D sizes are 2D and maybe 3D normals (?) | normal is not necessary per component, its enough to have one on the "tilting" container
+app.vm4_viewer: implement a small light gui app to provide guidance to GUI development app.vm4_viewer: display statistics of texture density and estimated texture pixel world space size

 --- [[[ deadline: 2019.10.31 ]]] ---

-libv.ui.layout: size over 100% is not an error libv.gl: Implement a GLSL engine libv.gl.glsl: Implement primitive preprocessor with #include and include dirs
+libv.ui: 2Dify UI: layout only makes sense in 2D, this does not forbids 3D element nor 3D layers not 3D positions, but layouts makes no sense in 3D 99.99% of the cases | positions are 3D sizes are 2D and maybe 3D normals (?) | normal is not necessary per component, its enough to have one on the "tilting" container libv.ui.layout: size over 100% is not an error libv.gl: Implement a GLSL engine libv.gl.glsl: Implement primitive preprocessor with #include and include dirs